 Seattle to San Francisco Road Trip in 2 Weeks

 Here’s the thing about this Seattle to San Francisco road trip… I didn’t really do it!

 Wait, what?
 Hold on, I DID do it, I just didn’t do it exactly like this.
 My trip was actually nearly three weeks and I started in Vancouver, Canada.

-Below you’ll find my favorite stops along my West Coast road trip.
-There were plenty more stops along the way not listed here and actually a few extra places that I wish I went to instead.
+Below you’ll find my favorite stops along my Seattle to San Francisco road trip.
+There were plenty more stops along the way not listed here and actually a few extra places that I wish I had time for.

 Below is the best of the best and I hope you love everything as much as I did.